Ecuadorian War of Independence: Beginning of the war

 the independence movement to the other provinces of the country.

 News of Guayaquil's proclamation of independence spread rapidly to other cities in the Presidencia, and several quickly followed its example.
 Portoviejo declared its independence on October 18, 1820, and Cuenca—the economic center of the southern highlands—did the same on November 3, 1820.

 Junta de Guayaquil on the offensive

-The military unit raised and financed in Guayaquil was named Division Protectora de Quito ("Division for the Protection of Quito").
+The military unit raised and financed in the Free Province of Guayaquil was named Division Protectora de Quito ("Division for the Protection of Quito").
 It was to advance on the cities of Guaranda and Ambato in the central highlands, hoping to bring them into the independence movement, and cut all road communication between Quito and Guayaquil and Cuenca, forestalling any Royalist countermove from the north.